phm87/2019NNtestnet/README_blackjok3r.md

 nodes not in recvmask = 3, 25
 bestmask: 55,56,57,58,59,60,61,62,63,0,1,2,28 are chosen to notarize.
 ```
+ > Question: Why node 28 as chosen one instead of node 3 ?

 I hope this made sense, and welcome any suggestions to improve it!